TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Get-B1BootstrapConfig.md

 # Get-B1BootstrapConfig

 ## SYNOPSIS
-Retrieves the bootstrap configuration for a BloxOneDDI Host
+Retrieves the bootstrap configuration for a NIOS-X Host

 ## SYNTAX